-The Department will monitor the effectiveness of the Contractor and the delivery of services required under this agreement using the following performance measures:
+The Department will monitor contracted services using the following performance measures:

-- o 100% of all health-related orientations and workshops/trainings shall be provided throughout the project period, as necessary. - o 100% of all newly arrived refugees and those who have been in the United States two (2) years or less shall be prioritized. - 100% of all written materials and resources produced shall be identified and prioritized for translation as applicable. - 100% of all interpreter services shall be coordinated consistently and regularly throughout the project period. - o 80% of refugees shall express an increased knowledge about health insurance requirements including how and where to enroll in health insurance. - 80% Number of adults with increased knowledge about accessing and navigating US Health system o 80% Number of adults who know how to make and keep health appointments
+- 100% of all health-related orientations and workshops/trainings shall be provided throughout the project period, as necessary. - 100% of newly arrived refugees and those who have been in the United States two (2) years of less shall be prioritized. - 100% of all written materials and resources produced shall be identified and prioritized for translation as applicable. - 100% of all interpreter services shall be coordinated consistently and regularly throughout the project period. - 80% of refugees shall express an increased knowledge about health insurance requirements including how and where to enroll in health insurance.